Higher Education

 Find out more about: PhD Research

-MSc Courses
+Msc Courses

 MSc in Wild Animal Biology

 The MSc in Wild Animal Biology is taught jointly by the Institute of Zoology and the Royal Veterinary College.
 It provides advanced training in the principles of biological science which underpin wildlife health and wildlife research strategies.
-Further course information

 MSc in Wild Animal Health

 The MSc in Wild Animal Health is taught jointly by the Institute of Zoology and the Royal Veterinary College.
 It aims to teach the principles and practice of managing all aspects of wild animal health, both in captivity and in the wild.
-Further course information

 MRes in Biodiversity, Evolution and Conservation

 Biodiversity is vital for providing food, fuel, clean water and other ecosystem services that our wellbeing depends upon.
-However, factors such as habitat loss and climate change are resulting in widespread loss of diversity and challenging the heath and persistence of ecosystems.
+However, factors such as habitat loss and climate change are resulting in widespread loss of diversity and challenging the health and persistence of ecosystems.
 This MRes provides training in scientific approaches to studying and preserving biodiversity.
 The research led programme covers both basic research on the evolutionary and ecological processes that produced our present biodiversity, and applied research on how to preserve this biodiversity in the future.

 The programme is based in UCL’s Department of Genetics, Evolution, and Environment and run in collaboration with the Natural History Museum and the Zoological Society of London’s Institute of Zoology.
 It thus provides unparalleled opportunities for students to learn and conduct research across the full breadth of pure and applied research in biodiversity.